eclipse-edc/Connector/docs/developer/events.md

 # Events

-EDC provides an eventing system that permits the developer to write extensions that could react to events that are emitted from the core of the EDC and also emit custom events.
+EDC provides an eventing system that permits to developers to write extensions that could react to events that are emitted from the core of the EDC and also emit custom events.

 ## Subscribe to events